philsturgeon/awesome-earth/README.md

 ## Contributing

-This README is just a rendering of the data in `src/data`, and this data is powered by contributions.
-We're trying to learn about projects from all over the world, so please [contribute ideas](CONTRIBUTING.md)!
+Please send us a PR because all this data is powered by contributions.
+We're trying to learn about projects from all over the world, so wherever you're from and whatever language you want to write the descriptions in, please send a PR to this file!

 ## License